 If your baby has had an intussception (a type of bowel obstruction) previously, they should not receive the vaccine.
 Speak to your immunisation provider for more information.

-The rotavirus vaccine is available free as part of the National Immunisation Program and is offered to children at 6 weeks of age, 4 and 6 months of age.
-South Australian children are given the brand RotaTeq®, which requires all children to have three doses.
-The first dose must be given before the end of the 12th week of age and no doses can be given after the end of the 32nd week of age.
+The rotavirus vaccine is available free as part of the National Immunisation Program and is offered to children at 6 weeks of age and 4 months of age.
+Australian children are given the brand Rotarix ®, which requires all children to have two doses.
+The first dose should be administered between 6 to 14 weeks of age and the second dose administered between 10 to 24 weeks of age.
+No doses should be given after the end of the 24th week of age.